-7. Formal Syntax
+6. Formal Syntax

 This RFC contains the definition of one or more SIP header fields that allow choosing between addr-spec and name-addr when constructing header field values.
-As specified in [RFC8217], the "addr-spec" form MUST NOT be used if its value would contain a comma, semicolon, or question mark.
+[RFC8217] prohibits the use of addr-spec if its value would contain a comma, semicolon, or question mark.

-The Private Header Field specified in this document is described in both prose and an augmented Backus-Naur Form (BNF) defined in RFC 2234.
+The Private Header Field specified in this document is described in both prose and an augmented Backus-Naur Form (BNF) defined in [RFC5234].
 Further, several BNF definitions are inherited from SIP and are not repeated here.
-Implementors need to be familiar with the notation and contents of $[\underline{\mathsf{RFC3261}}]$ and $[\underline{\mathsf{RFC2234}}]$ to understand this document.
+Implementors need to be familiar with the notation and contents of [RFC3261] and [RFC5234] to understand this document.